Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Introduction

+In Minkowski space, a double-commutator, e.g., $\langle 0|[\phi(x_4),\phi(x_1)] [\phi(x_2),\phi(x_3)]|0\rangle$, can be identified with an appropriate discontinuity of a four-point time-ordered correlators.
+Such time-ordered amplitude, $\langle 0|T(\phi(x_4)\phi(x_1) \phi(x_2)\phi(x_3))|0\rangle$, defines a Green's function, and it can be used to study the ``$s$-channel" scattering process, \be \Phi(1) + \Phi(3) \rightarrow \Phi(2) + \Phi(4)\, . \ee In a theory with explicit particle interpretation, such time-ordered amplitudes are equivalently referred to as off-shell scattering amplitudes.
+We shall use these notions (Lorenztian CFT correlators and scattering amplitudes) interchangeably for our study.
+(A concrete example to consider is a scattering amplitude involving currents.)
+Unlike its Euclidean counter part, {\it these amplitudes are complex in the scattering regions}~\footnote{An Euclidean fourpoint amplitude is real and can be analytically continued into Lorentzian regions.
+It remains real so long as all points are spacelike separated, i.e., $[\phi(x_i),\phi(x_j)]=0$, (see Fig. \ref{fig:crsym}).
+Regions where $[\phi(x_i),\phi(x_j)]\neq 0$ can be reached by crossing kinematic (lightcone) singularities, e.g., boundaries of regions $M_s$, $M_t$ and $M_u$ in Fig. \ref{fig:crsym}.
+Scattering regions correspond to non-vanishing double-commutators.}.

+The main goal of this paper is to make precise the claim made in Refs. \cite{Raben:2018rbn,kravchuk2018light,mack2007simple} that {\it Lorentzian CFT 4-point amplitudes can be represented directly in terms of the principal series representation of $SO(d,2)$ and to construct causal representation functions appropriate for Lorentzian physics directly from an embedding space approach}, (see Eq. (\ref{eq:double-mellin}) below).

-Naively, a CFT doesn't have asymptotically separated states.
-However, by introducing a confinement scale or considering current flows, ``CFT scattering'' has been an area of active research~\cite{Brower:2006ea,Cornalba:2006xm,Cornalba:2006xk,Brower:2007qh,Brower:2007xg,Cornalba:2007zb,Cornalba:2007fs,Hofman:2008ar,Strassler:2008bv,Cornalba:2008qf,Cornalba:2009ax,Costa:2012cb,Brower:2014wha,Belitsky:2013xxa,Belitsky:2013ofa,Banks:2009bj,Nally:2017nsp,Raben:2018rbn,carmi2020conformal}.
-Two important related areas are the Out of Time Order Correlators (OTOCs) \cite{Maldacena:2015waa,Gu:2018jsv,Gu:2021xaj,Shenker:2014cwa} in models like the SYK \cite{kitaev1,kitaev2,Maldacena:2016hyu,Polchinski:2016xgd}, and celestial holography \cite{raclariu2021lectures,strominger2018lectures,Ball:2018prg}.
-In many of these and related works the issue of CFT Regge behavior has begun to play an increasingly important role.
-However, in much of the previous CFT scattering work, results are obtained by working in a Euclidean framework and then performing an analytic continuation to Minkowski space at the end.
+In much of the previous Lorentzian CFT work, results are obtained by working in a Euclidean framework and then performing an analytic continuation to Minkowski space at the end, e.g., \cite{Costa:2012cb,Mack:2019akh}.
+This in principle engages in group complexification.
 A serious attempt in connecting Euclidean CFTs to their Minkowski counter parts from an axiomatic approach has begun recently by Kravchuk, Qiao and Rychkov \cite{Kravchuk:2020scc,Kravchuk:2021kwe}, (see additional references therein).